defiant4/NetworkSecurity-Cryptography/README.md

 ## Contributing

 Currently contribution is not allowed.
-For pull/push request contact me personally.
+For pull/push request contact the author personally.

 ## Versioning